ihsaan-ullah/fair-universe/README.md

 sets up systematics from settings to be applied to data generaton

 **4- Generate data** (`generate_data`)
-generates data according to the settings (distributions and systematics)
+generates data according to the settings (distributions and systematics) with option to choose if systematics should be applied or not.

 **5- Get data** (`get_data`)
 returns the generated data as *Pandas DataFrame*